Best (and Worst) Pepper Plant Companions in the Garden

 Despite this being a fairly uncommon plant, it is not recommended that you plant kohlrabi near your pepper plants.
 This comes from the same family as cabbage and broccoli and can attract cabbage butterflies.

-I hope this article helped you plan out what to plant near your peppers.
-There are infinite options to choose from, but following these pepper plant companion guidelines will help ensure a great harvest!
-Happy gardening, pepper geeks!
+I hope this article helps you plan out what to plant near your peppers.
+There are infinite options to choose from, but following these pepper plant companion recommendations will help ensure a great harvest!
+Happy gardening!

 Calvin Thumbnail